Foreign policy of Xi Jinping: European Union

 Xi in an official visit to Warsaw, where he and Poland's president Andrzej Duda signed a declaration on strategic partnership.

 China's efforts under Xi has been for the European Union (EU) to stay in a neutral position in their contest with the U.S. China and the EU announced the Comprehensive Agreement on Investment (CAI) in 2020, although the deal was later frozen due to mutual sanctions over Xinjiang.
 Xi has supported calls for EU to achieve "strategic autonomy," and has also called on the EU to view China "independently."

+Speaking at the World Economic Forum in Davos on 20 January 2026, French President Emmanuel Macron specifically called for increased Chinese foreign direct investment (FDI) in key European sectors to boost growth and facilitate technology transfer.
+He urged China to move beyond simply exporting products to Europe and instead focus on local manufacturing and physical presence on the continent.